 The Dutch Australia Heritage Centre compiles and displays the history of Dutch migration to Australia after the war.
-At many festivals and for example at the Holland Festival, the DAHC exhibits items from the culture and traditions that the Dutch migrants brought with them to Australia.
+At festivals the DAHC exhibits items from the culture and traditions that the Dutch migrants brought with them to Australia.
 The younger generations can learn about the country of origin of their Dutch parents and grandparents.
-Australia’s cultural treasure is enriched by the Dutch traditions which the Holland Festival promotes.
+Australia’s cultural treasure is enriched by the Dutch traditions.

-The DAHC was created as a sub-committee by the Associated Netherlands Society.
+The DAHC was created as a sub-committee by the Associated Netherlands Societies in Victoria.
 It was initially named the Dutch Australian Centre, but was soon changed to include the word ‘Heritage’ to emphasise the culture and traditions that are inherited from migrant parents and grandparents.

 The DAHC has plans for a website for cultural and heritage information, promotion of Dutch community events, and to maintain a register of pioneer Dutch and former Dutch East Indies families.

-Since the middle of 2009, we started building our own home which has now been completed!
+In 2009 we started building our own home which was completed in 2011.
 We now have a 2 storey building at the back of the Dutch Club Abel Tasman.
 The challenge ahead is to keep building the bridge between the generation which has left such a rich heritage and the new Dutch-Australian generation.
 We aim to preserve this heritage for our children and grandchildren and aim to engage them in the Dutch-Australian history and culture by planning special Dutch language and history classes in cooperation with the Dutch Teachers Association of Victoria.